Magical Tales From the

 Moderator: Jeremy Johnson

 Enjoy our festival-opening event dedicated to the oral storytelling traditions of the Lenape, as authors and Delaware Tribe leaders come together in Pike County, the heart of the Tribe’s original lands, to recall the indigenous wisdom and folklore that was passed on from grandparent to grandchild.
 Learn about the unique circumstances such stories were told, how they were preserved through the ages, and their relevance in today’s world.
-A special evening that will start with a Lenape prayer for the festival and all in attendance.
+A special evening that will open with a Lenape benediction for the festival and all in attendance, from the Delaware Chief, Brad Kills Crow.

 Camilla Townsend and Nicki Kay Michael at the Milford Readers and Writers Festival